victorndirangukyosk/DeliveryExcecutive/README.md

-# kwik-basket-delivery-executive
+# Kwik Basket Delivery Executive
-Kwik Basket Delivery Executive Application
+This is the quick basket delivery executive application.